saurabhmj11/Heart-disease-prediction/README.md

 nstallation Steps
 Option 1: Installation from GitHub
 Follow these steps to install and set up the project directly from the GitHub repository:
+Clone the Repository

+Open your terminal or command prompt.
+Navigate to the directory where you want to install the project.
+Run the following command to clone the GitHub repository